-

 What is the threshold requirement?

 The tax return filing threshold is the minimum amount of gross income an individual must make to be required to file a tax return.
-This displays for each member who has an income and are either under the age of 19 or has a tax filing status of "dependent of someone not in the household".
-Adult Disabled Dependent of someone not on the application.
+This displays for each member who has an income and are either under the age of 19, has a tax filing status of "dependent of someone not in the household,” or is an Adult Disabled Dependent of someone not on the application.

 Only of tax dependents and children who are 18 and younger if their income meets or exceeds the tax filing threshold requirements to file a federal tax return.
 This rule applies regardless of whether or not the individual actually files a tax return.